hsutter/cppfront/docs/welcome/hello-world.md

 **How: Simplicity through generality + defaults.**

-- **Line 7: `in` parameters** are implemented using `#cpp2::in<>`, which is smart enough to pass by `#!cpp const` value when that's safe and appropriate, otherwise by `#!cpp const&`, so you don't have to choose the right one by hand.
+- **Line 7: `in` parameters** are implemented using `#!cpp cpp2::in<>`, which is smart enough to pass by `#!cpp const` value when that's safe and appropriate, otherwise by `#!cpp const&`, so you don't have to choose the right one by hand.

 **How: Order-independent by default.**

 - **Lines 5 and 7: Order independence** happens because cppfront generates all the type and function forward declarations for you, so you don't have to.
-That's why `main` can just call `hello`: Both are forward-declared, so they can both see each other.
+That's why `main` can just call `hello`: both are forward-declared, so they can both see each other.

 **How: Seamless compatibility and interop.**

-- **Lines 9-11 and 16: Ordinary direct calls** to existing C++ code, so there's never a need for wrapping/marshaling/thunking.
+- **Lines 9-11 and 15: Ordinary direct calls** to existing C++ code, so there's never a need for wrapping/marshaling/thunking.

 **How: C++ standard library always available.**